-Many people think of Spring and their minds immediately go to cleaning.
+Many people think of spring, and their minds immediately go to cleaning.
 While spring cleaning should be a large portion of your spring home maintenance, maintaining other household areas such as the various systems, appliances, and structures is even more important.

-For example, during annual spring cleaning homeowners are likely to devote time to ensure their windows are spotless, but how many check their roofs for any damage from weather?
+For example, during annual spring cleaning homeowners are likely to devote time to ensure their windows are spotless, but how many check their roofs for any damage from the weather?

-If you want to be well prepared for spring, check out the following maintenance spring checklist to make sure you’re checking every area of your house.
+If you want to be well-prepared for spring, check out the following maintenance spring checklist to make sure you’re checking every area of your house.

 Your windows will almost certainly require some maintenance after the winter weather.
 Cleaning the windows of your home is a common spring cleaning task that you can easily complete on your own.
 You only need a bucket, a clean microfiber cloth, white vinegar, water, and a squeegee.
 Dip the cloth into a solution containing white vinegar and water and scrub the glass to wipe the grime away.
-When the window is clean, the squeegee will help you remove any residue from cleaning so your windows are clear as day.
+When the window is clean, the squeegee will help you remove any residue from cleaning, so your windows are clear as day.

 When you’re cleaning your windows be sure to check for drafts that could affect your home’s cooling abilities this summer.
 Another overlooked area: check to ensure the window screens do not have any holes: you don’t want to leave an entrance for insects trying to escape the heat.

 Just as you prepare your heater in the fall, spring is the best time of year to ensure that your air conditioning system is in top shape for summer.
 Some areas to check in particular: check the draining pans that are working fine, change the filter if necessary, and check if there are any leaks in the hose connections.